Digital Archives of Community Groups

 2023 Review

-The 2023 Council agreed with the classification of Critically Endangered and discussed an increase in the significance of loss due to the fact that community heritage tends to be part of wider conversations within the international landscape.
+The 2023 Council agreed with the classification of Critically Endangered. with the overall risks remaining on the same basis as before (‘No change’ to the 2023 trend).
+However, they also noted an increase in the significance of loss due to the fact that community heritage tends to be part of wider conversations within the international landscape.

 Additional Comments

-Typically born digital material is more at risk - community groups may not know about the risk of loss.
+Typically, born-digital material is more at risk as community groups may not know about the risk of loss.
 Many are unaware of digital preservation terminology.
 It is the ad-hoc nature of these groups and projects which is of great concern.

 There is a significant need to raise awareness and provide a ‘home’ but also to do so with sufficient sensitivity so as to ensure community groups remain in control of their own material.